onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 This attack [was conducted](https://osolmaz.com/2018/10/18/anatomy-block-stuffing) on Fomo3D, a gambling app.
 The app was designed to reward the last address that purchased a "key".
 Each key purchase extended the timer, and the game ended once the timer went to 0.
 The attacker bought a key and then stuffed 13 blocks in a row until the timer was triggered and the payout was released.
 Transactions sent by attacker took 7.9 million gas on each block, so the gas limit allowed a few small "send" transactions (which take 21,000 gas each), but disallowed any calls to the `buyKey()` function (which costs 300,000+ gas).

 A Block Stuffing attack can be used on any contract requiring an action within a certain time period.
 However, as with any attack, it is only profitable when the expected reward exceeds its cost.
-Cost of this attack is directly proportional to the number of blocks which need to be stuffed.
+The cost of this attack is directly proportional to the number of blocks which need to be stuffed.
 If a large payout can be obtained by preventing actions from other participants, your contract will likely be targeted by such an attack.

 See [SWC-128](https://swcregistry.io/docs/SWC-128)